ingramleedy/Airport_Restaurants/README.md

 newer content packs and re-importing into ForeFlight.

 #### Feature Request ####

 - The ability for content packs to be downloaded and updated from a URL.

+- Allow multiple cloud drive providers to be be in use currently.
-  - Another method is to add to your cloud storage for *Performance Plus* subscribers of ForeFlight, by adding a folder named *contentpacks* to the root folder and place your content packs in the folder.
-This allows the content packs available to download and update automatically from all your devices (assuming you update new *content packs* in the shared folder).
+  - Cloud storage is only available for *Performance Plus* subscribers of ForeFlight
+  - By adding a folder named *contentpacks* to the root folder, content packs in the folder are automatically available to download and update

-- ForeFlight only allows one cloud provider to be in use at a time.
-This solution could be improved to allow multiple cloud drive storage providers to be used concurrently.

   - Pilots may need access to multiple resources, companies, flight schools, flight clubs, 3rd party content, etc. I envision a subscription service that provided valuable content on various contant that would currate and